-You can’t go to the Isle of Skye and not fit in at least a little hiking.
-You don’t have to be an avid outdoors enthusiast or a seasoned hiker, you just need some waterproofs and a good pair of shoes!
+You can’t go to the Isle of Skye and not fit in a little hiking.
+You don’t have to be an avid outdoors enthusiast or a seasoned hiker, you just need some sensible clothes and a good pair of shoes.
 There are hiking trails for everyone – young or old, fit or not so fit, hardcore adventurers or laidback strollers.
-I talked about a couple of hikes we did in these posts here and here.
-They were both relatively tame hikes, so are a good place to start for those that want a bit of a slower paced trip!
+For more information on hiking on the Isle of Skye, check out my articles on hiking the Quiraing and watching the sunrise at the Old Man of Storr.
+They were both relatively easy hikes, so are a good place to start for those that want a bit of a slower paced trip!

-We spent quite a bit of our trip staring in desperation at any bird that flew overhead to try and determine whether or not it was an eagle.
-Apparently, according to the waitress in the Stein Inn, eagles are pretty easy to spot as they look like barn doors flying through the air!
+We spent quite a bit of our trip staring in desperation at any bird that flew overhead to try and spot a sea eagle.
+Apparently, according to the waitress in the Stein Inn, eagles are pretty easy to spot as “they look like barn doors flying through the air”!
 I guess that means they are pretty big then!

 Catch the sunset from Neist Point

-As if an amazing sunset isn’t enough, Neist Point also offers epic rugged coastline and a pretty cool lighthouse, which is one of the most famous in the whole of Scotland.
-Make sure to wrap up warm because the wind up there was insaaaane but the awesome sunset more than made up for the wind chills.
+As if an amazing sunset isn’t enough, Neist Point also offers epic rugged coastline and a pretty cool lighthouse, which is one of the most famous in Scotland.
+Make sure to wrap up warm because the wind up there was extremely strong but the awesome sunset more than made up for the wind chills.

 Explore the Fairy Pools

-Hike to the Old Man of Storr to catch the sunrise
+Hike to the Old Man of Storr to watch the sunrise

-I spoke extensively about this hike here, as mentioned earlier in this post.
+I spoke in more detail about watching the sunrise from the Old Man of Storr here.
 A sunrise is always pretty special to me as I don’t see many of them, so to see it from the top of a mountain makes it even more epic.
 It can be hard getting up so early, but sitting on top of an awesome mountain and watching the sun rise over the horizon is such an amazing way to start the day!

-So those are my top picks for the Isle of Skye, but I’m sure there is so much more to do!
-So let me know in the comments what I should check out next time because we will definitely be going back.
+In my opinion, these are the best things to do on the Isle of Skye, but I’m sure there is so much more to see!
+Let me know in the comments what I should check out next time because we will definitely be going back.